Skip Navigation

 New Orleans Baptist Theological Seminary

-New Orleans Baptist Theological Seminary and Leavell College blend scholarship, practicality, accessibility, opportunity and a sense of urgency; all of which make ministry training at New Orleans Baptist Seminary unmatched.
+New Orleans Baptist Theological Seminary (NOBTS) and Leavell College blend scholarship, practicality, accessibility, opportunity and a sense of urgency; all of which make ministry training at New Orleans Baptist Seminary unmatched.

 Boyce College